30+ companies with significant volunteer programs22 min read

 What really stands out with Starbucks’ giving efforts is their Starbucks Service Fellows pilot program with Points of Light, where 36 Starbucks partners from 13 cities work at least 20 hours in their stores and 20 hours in local non-profits over six months building capacity and creating new resources and programs for the local organizations.

 Given that caring is one of their core values, Colgate has Colgate Cares Day where teams from across the globe give back to community programs and in-service projects to help make the world healthier and happier.
-Colgate Bright Smiles, Bright Futures reaches children around the world with free dental screenings and oral health education.
+Colgate Bright Smiles, Bright Futures program reaches children around the world with free dental screenings and oral health education.
 “Clean Hands, Good Health” works to encourage children to wash their hands by providing handwashing educational resources.
 Plus, they provide free education along with preventive and restorative care to underserved children who may not have access to dental care.

 Takeda Cares is the signature corporate giving program in the U.S. and embodies Takeda’s mission of striving toward better health and a brighter future for people worldwide through innovation in medicine.
 The Takeda Cares program supports the communities where employees live and work.